robotlolita/robotlolita.github.io/_drafts/how-promises-work.md

     This separation of "computation definition" and "execution of computations" is how the Haskell programming language works.
-A Haskell program is nothing more than a huge expression that evaluates to a `IO` data structure.
+A Haskell program is nothing more than a huge expression that evaluates to an `IO` data structure.
 This structure is somewhat similar to the `Promise` structure we've defined here, in that it only defines dependencies between different computations in the program.

-    In Haskell, however, your program must return a value of type `IO`, which is then passed to a separate interpreter, which only knows how to run `IO` computations and respect the dependencies it defines.
+    In Haskell your program must return a value of type `IO`, which is then passed to a separate interpreter.
+The interpreter only knows how to run `IO` computations and respect the dependencies it defines.
 It would be possible to define something similar for JS.
-If we did that, then all of our JS program would be just one expression resulting in a Promise, and that Promise would be passed to a separate component that knows how to execute Promises and their dependencies.
+If we did that all of our JS program would be just one expression resulting in a Promise, and that Promise would be passed to a separate component that knows how to execute Promises and their dependencies.